Joachim Barrande

+Life and career

-Barrande was born at Saugues, Haute Loire, and educated in the École Polytechnique and École Nationale des Ponts et Chaussées at Paris.
-Although he had received the training of an engineer, his first appointment was that of tutor to the duc de Bordeaux (afterwards known as the comte de Chambord), grandson of Charles X, and when the king abdicated in 1830, Barrande accompanied the royal exiles to England and Scotland, and afterwards to Prague.
+Barrande was born on the family estate at Saugues, Haute Loire, and he was educated in the École Polytechnique and École Nationale des Ponts et Chaussées at Paris.
+He attended the lectures of Georges Cuvier, Brongniart, Jussieu, Prevost, Serres, Auduoin, and de Blainville.
+He received the training of an engineer and was initially appointed engineer at Decize where he built an acqueduct over the Loire.
+While living in Decize he was introduced to Louis-Antoine de Bourbon, duke d'Angoulême and he was then appointed tutor to family of the duc de Bordeaux (afterwards known as the comte de Chambord), grandson of Charles X. He set up a laboratory for their education at Tuileries that was later destroyed.
+When the king abdicated in 1830, Barrande accompanied the royal exiles to England and Scotland, and afterwards to Prague.
 Settling in that city in 1831, he became occupied in engineering works, and his attention was then attracted to the fossils from the Lower Palaeozoic rocks of Bohemia.
+He began to build up a collection at his home Kleinseite No. 419, Chotekgasse.
+He also had a house in Paris.
+Apart from French, he mastered English, German and Czech.

 The publication in 1839 of Murchison's Silurian System incited Barrande to carry on systematic researches on the equivalent strata in Bohemia.
 For ten years (1840–1850) he made a detailed study of these rocks, engaging workmen specially to collect fossils, and in this way he obtained upwards of 3500 species of graptolites, brachiopoda, mollusca, trilobites and fishes.
 The first volume of his great work, Système silurien du centre de la Bohême (dealing with trilobites, several genera, including Deiphon, which he personally described), appeared in 1852; and from that date until 1881, he issued twenty-one quarto volumes of text and plates.
 Two other volumes were issued after his death in 1887 and 1894.
 It is estimated that he spent nearly £10,000 on these works.
 In addition he published a large number of separate papers.

 In recognition of his important researches the Geological Society of London in 1857 awarded to him the Wollaston medal.
 In 1862, he was elected as a member to the American Philosophical Society.
 In 1870, he was elected a foreign member of the Royal Swedish Academy of Sciences.
 He was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1875.

-Barrande died at Frohsdorf on 5 October 1883.
+Barrande died at Frohsdorf on 5 October 1883 after suffering from a lung infection.
 His extensive collection has been stored in National Museum in Prague on grounds of his testament.

-In 1884 the Barrande Rocks in Prague was named in honor of the scientist and massive plaque with Barrande's name was added at the rocks.
+In 1884 the Silurian strata at Kuchelbad was named as Barrande rock and a slab with his name was placed on it.
+This was done by Anton Fritsch and other Czech scientists.
 On 24 February 1928, a district of Prague, Barrandov, was named after him.